 "I feel very proud that finally this movie is being made because all of the guys, all men, all boys, always had a figure to look up to.
 Whether it’s Superman or Batman or Spider-Man or whatever it is, they always had heroes to look up to, and for girls it’s always the princesses who are being saved, who are being passive.
 Finally, [there's] Wonder Woman.
 She’s fierce, she’s proactive, she believes in herself, she believes she can do everything, and that’s a true woman to me.”

-Wonder Woman opens in theaters June 2.
+Wonder Woman opens in cinemas June 1.